squiggythings/squiggythings.github.io/index.md

 (Noreidia description)

 ### Music
-<p>Almost all music is chiptune music, done in Famitracker 0CC.</p>
+Almost all music is chiptune music, done in Famitracker 0CC.

 # Pirate Pearl
 Pirate Pearl is a light-hearted RPG platformer by another developer, which I wrote the soundtrack for.
 This is the main gameplay loop, which is what the player hears for most of the duration of the game.